Arizona Desert Camp March 2023

 The training base for riders attending Desert Camp is different than for riders joining our other cross country tours.
 Most riders are coming from winter climates.
 They are unable to ride outside during the three months before Camp.
 These riders can still arrive at Camp ready to ride.
 Here are some fitness goals:

-Ride, Sleep and Eat Option: Opt out of commemoratives and save $100 on one week.
+SAVE $$$ Ride, Sleep and Eat Option - Opt out of commemoratives and save $100 on your first week of Camp.

-Save an additional $100 when you register for 2 weeks of desert camp as the second week does not receive commemorative items such as jersey and clothing.
+Save an additional $100 when you register for 2 weeks of PAC Tour Arizona Desert Camp as each additional week does not receive commemorative items such as jersey and clothing.